 As further described below, under various licensing and related agreements with third parties, we have agreed to make milestone and royalty payments to third parties.
-We have not included the contingent payment of certain milestones in the table above, which timing cannot be determined because they are not date certain.
-In addition, we have other contingent payment obligations, such as such as royalties or other third party milestones, which are not included in the table above as the amount, timing and likelihood of such payments are not known.
+We have not included the contingent payment of certain milestones in the table above, where timing is uncertain.
+In addition, we have other contingent payment obligations, such as royalties or other third party milestones, which are not included in the table above as the amount, timing and likelihood of such payments are not known.

 We have entered into two license agreements and certain other agreements with MSK.
 The license agreements are further described below as the MSK License and the MSK CD33 License.
+Additionally, through the SAAA we have established a direct license with MSK relating to the GD2-GD3 Vaccine.